ferpintado99/EV-Navigator/README.md

 # EV-Navigator Microservice

-**EV (Electric Vehicle)-Navigator** microservice orchestrates the search for optimal EV charging stations around the user's destination.
+**EV (Electric Vehicle)-Navigator** is an Intelligent Transport System microservice that orchestrates the search for optimal EV charging stations around the user's destination.

 The microservice is composed by 3 main components:
 - **Navigator** (main code)